docsobral/orchidb0y/README.md

 - 👋 Hi, I’m @orchidb0y
 - 👀 I’m interested in coding, tattoo art, airplanes and videogames
-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently learning Python 3, command line, git and JavaScript
 - 💞️ I’m looking to collaborate on any project!
-- 📫 How to reach me: davidsobral@me.com
+- 📫 How to reach me: davidcsobral@gmail.com

 <!---
 orchidb0y/orchidb0y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.